Inference

 Temperature

-A sampling parameter that controls randomness in an LLM's output by scaling the probability distribution of tokens - lower values produce more deterministic results, higher values produce more varied results.
+A sampling parameter that controls randomness in an LLM's output by scaling the probability distribution of tokens before sampling - lower values produce more deterministic results, higher values produce more varied results.

 When an LLM generates the next token, it produces a probability distribution over its entire vocabulary.
 Temperature scales this distribution before sampling: low temperatures sharpen the distribution (the most likely token becomes overwhelmingly favored), while high temperatures flatten it (unlikely tokens get more chances to appear).